 To see some of the sporting events that take place in the Uttlesford Sport Partnership, click on this link: USSP

-The school offers swimming lessons to children in Years 2 to 3.
+The school offers 6 weeks of swimming lessons to children in Years 1 to 6 throughout the academic year.

 Each week a music specialist provides extra music tuition for the classes in Key Stage Two.
 The children are taught elements of music through the playing of brass, woodwind and percussion instruments in a class, ’band’.
 Year 3 also learn to play the descant recorder together.